Low Interest Credit Cards with No Balance Transfer Fee

 But there are some cards on the market that do not charge a balance transfer fee.
 These are cards you should seriously consider if you are thinking about transferring a balance.
 Here is one:

 - Chase Slate: This is the most attractive balance transfer card on the market today.
 The 0% APR for 15 months is good on both purchases and balance transfers.
 If you transfer a balance during the first 60 days of being a cardholder, there are no balance transfer fees.
-The ongoing APR on the Chase Slate card is 12.99% to 22.99%.
+The ongoing APR on the Chase Slate card will depend upon your credit worthiness.
 And there is no annual fee with this card.